 Laden with accumulations, we can forget that we are bright with potential.
-Most of of us are not willing to admit how much we emotionally struggle inside and are afraid to share with others how often we feel emotionally overwhelmed.
-Most of us tend to react to difficult feelings through the eyes and feelings of a child part of self, and continue to re-bury our emotions in fear of rejection and judgment.
-Yet, if we do not process and cleanse our challenging emotions when they arise to be cleared, as the years go on, we will feel physically stiff and sore, and well on our way to chronic illness.
-When we hold everything inside we go through the motions of life, numb, afraid or irritated and emotionally triggered in our daily life.
+Most of of us are unwilling to admit how much we emotionally struggle.
+We are afraid to share with others that we feel emotionally overwhelmed.
+Most of us continue to react to difficult feelings through the eyes of a child, and continue to re-bury our emotions in fear of rejection and judgment.

 Facing Pain vs. Avoiding Pain

-Many of us choose to avoid our feelings as much as we possibly can.
-We are entrained in our world to believe that difficult feelings are "wrong" and that we should do everything we can to distract or sedate ourselves away from them.
-In our emotionally repressed society we habitually stuff down uncomfortable emotions down whenever they rise up to be felt and moved through, and in this way, we stay emotionally young, lacking in self-confidence and unsure if we can meet the challenges of our adult lives.
-We can force anything that feels unacceptable into deep storage in our heart until life feels flat, predictable and unloving.
+In our emotionally repressed society we habitually stuff down uncomfortable emotions down whenever they rise up to moved through, and in this way, we stay emotionally young, lacking in self-confidence and unsure if we can meet the challenges of life.
+We force what feels unacceptable into deep storage until life feels flat, predictable and unloving.